 The talks are the first high-level meeting in seven years, with the last such forum held under the administration of late President Roh Moo Hyun.

-"I will join the talks with an open attitude and mind to explore opportunities on beginning a new (era) on the Korean Peninsula," Kim Kyou Hyun, head of the South Korean delegation, told reporters.
+Speaking to reporters before the talks, Kim Kyou Hyun, head of the South Korean delegation, stressed that he will "join the meeting with an open attitude and mind to explore opportunities on beginning a new (era) on the Korean Peninsula."

 He said a specific agenda has not been fixed in advance, but he will try to focus on holding the reunions of separated families as scheduled later this month.